motiondeveloper/blog/content/blog/2019-07-16-how-to-animate-using-expressions-in-adobe-after-effects-intro-to-ekeys.md

 ## Installation

 You can download the latest version of eKeys from the [GitHub Releases page](https://github.com/motiondeveloper/eKeys/releases).
-You can also find some more detailed information [more detailed information](https://github.com/motiondeveloper/eKeys) there on using eKeys.
+You can also find some more detailed information [more detailed information][GithubPage] there on using eKeys.

 Once downloaded, all you need to do is import the file into your After Effects project like you would any other footage item.